List of The Galaxy Railways characters: Frederick Johannson

+The Captain of Space Panzer Grenadiers, he is the senior officer of Murase, the Captain of Vega Platoon.

+In Episode 20, "Choice", he throws a bucket of water on Manabu and tell the other trainees to pack up and leave.
+He then told stories about Mamoru's death by Guy Sander, the leader of the space pirates in Episode 2.

+In Episode 24, "Blazing Galaxy", he was killed as a result of 666's destruction during the invasion of the Alfort Armada.

 Mamoru Yuuki

-Mamoru Yuuki is the older brother of Manabu Yuuki.
-They are five years apart from each other as mentioned in Season 1, episode 2 while he and Manabu were talking.
-He is also the son of Wataru and Kanna Yuuki.
+Mamoru Yuuki is the older brother of Manabu Yuuki and the son of Wataru and Kanna Yuuki.
 He followed in his father's footsteps and joined the SDF four years after his father died protecting the Galaxy.
 Mamoru died one year later in a SPG battle.

 Bartolomeu Helguera

 Ariavenus

 Ariavenus was a member of the SPG at the same time as Mamoru.
 It is safe to assume that they were in love, as she makes an appearance during the first episode of Season 2 and leaves flowers on Mamoru's grave.

 She helps Sirus Platoon several times over the course of the season, including allowing Sirius Platoon to recover Frell's life pod, and giving Killian the information he needed to discover the abandoned Shield Cutter project.

 Afterwards, her car was chased by a Secret Intelligence helicopter and run off a cliff before catching fire and exploding.
 It is unknown whether she survived the attack or not.